robinckanatzar/weather-app-ios/README.md

 <img src="forecast_detail.png" alt="drawing" width="200"/>

 ## App Store
-This app is available on the Apple App Store here:
+This app is not currently available on the Apple App Store.
+The app was rejected in the Apple review process for lack of valuable content.

 ## Configuration
 * Sign up for a free developer account at https://openweathermap.org/api